-I had the amazing opportunity to spend some time with the staff at Miller Buggy Line and learned a great deal about the most important features of an Amish buggy.
+As a local resident now, I have had the amazing opportunity to spend some time with some of our locals and have learned a great deal about the most important features of an Amish buggy.

-Below are the 12 most important parts of an Amish buggy, their functions and some added fun facts that Scott and Mervin had to share.
+Below are the 12 most important parts of an Amish buggy, their functions and some added fun facts.

 Horses must have shoes on their feet to protect their hooves and keep them from cracking on the gravel.

 An experienced driver is another very important part of the Amish buggy.
-Mervin has been around the area a long time and when I asked if he had lived in the area all his life, he replied “not yet”.
-He is an amazing driver, quiet but fun.
 Having a driver who knows his horse is definitely in the running for the most important part of a buggy.

 3. & 4.
 Orange Safety Triangle & Non-Motor Vehicle Plate

-It is required by law that each buggy have an orange safety triangle and non-motor vehicle plates (obtained from the DMV) on the back.
+It is required by law that each buggy have an orange safety triangle and non-motor vehicle plates (obtained from the BMV) on the back.

 Now to the nuts and bolts so-to-speak.
 The shaft is what the horse sits in.
 (See the long straight wooden pieces.)
 These keep him securely fitted in so he can keep on a straight course.